m039/beacon-keeper/Readme.md

 The main goal of this project is to create solid and simple library for locating and working with iBeacons for Android.

-*This library is under devolpment*
+*This library is under development*

 Why use Beacon Keeper?
 ----------------------